 It provides the opportunity to slooooow dooooooown in a world obsessed with getting and doing things as quickly as possible.

 The name sloth yoga says it all really.
 This practice is all about moving so slowly, with as much intention as possible behind every movement.
-If you’re like me, then you’re always rushing too and fro and that’s not good for your body, mind, or health!
+We’re always rushing too and fro and that’s not good for our bodies, minds, or health!
 So take an hour and a half to slow down and get cozy.

 It’s great for modulating stress levels in the body.

-It’s like that you are living in a constant state of movement either by rushing about all day or by constantly thinking about your to do lists or ruminating on what if scenarios.
-When you are constantly under stress in this way your body is in something called fight or flight mode, which means your sympathetic nervous systems are up and running.
+Most of us live in a constant state of movement either by rushing about all day or by constantly thinking about our to do lists or ruminating on what if scenarios.
+When we are constantly under stress in this way our bodies are in something called fight or flight mode, which means our sympathetic nervous systems are up and running.

-When your SNS is running the show you’re secreting hormones that prevent you from resting, digesting, and healing.
-In fact, if you stay in fight or flight too long, you can end up getting fat and sick thanks to hormones like cortisol that promote fat accumulation (especially around the tummy!) and decrease immune function over the long term.
+When our SNS is running the show we’re secreting hormones that prevent us from resting, digesting, and healing.
+In fact, if we stay in fight or flight too long, we can end up getting fat and sick thanks to hormones like cortisol that promote fat accumulation (especially around the tummy!) and decrease immune function over the long term.

-So there you go friend!
+So there we go folks!
 Those are some of my favourite benefits to the Renew and Restore practice.
 Why do you come to this practice?
 Have you noticed any positive changes in your body or vinyasa practice since starting?
-Share with me in the comments!
+Share with us in the comments!
 And if you think you’re too busy for this class, then you’re exactly the person who should be practicing it at least once a week 😉

-If you’re lucky enough to live in Saskatoon, One Yoga offers a sweet class every Sunday at 4:15pm, Wednesday at 7:15pm, and Friday at 5:45pm.
+If you’re lucky enough to live in Saskatoon, One Yoga offers a sweet class every Sunday at 4:15pm and Wednesday at 7:15pm.
 If you’re elsewhere, check your local studios as most will offer at least one Yin or Restorative practice a week.
-Have a wonderful week!
+Have a wonderful week everyone!